 Hospitals are supposed to be a place of healing, but in some cases, negligent medical personnel and substandard practices can result in preventable injury and even death among patients.
-According to a study conducted by John Hopkins Medicine, over 200,000 Americans die from medical accidents each year—a startling figure that shows how prevalent mismanaged medical care is in our country.
+According to a study conducted by John Hopkins Medicine, over 200,000 Americans die from medical negligence each year—a startling figure that shows how prevalent mismanaged medical care is in our country.

-Medical mistakes can have serious—and deadly—consequences.
+Medical malpractice can have serious—and deadly—consequences.
 There a number of reason why medical malpractice may occur in the first place—unprepared or inexperienced doctors, overworked nurses and understaffed hospitals are three of the most common reasons we have seen in past cases.

 What is Medical Malpractice?